grails/grails-redis/README.md

 * 1.5.5 - released 5/28/2014 - Added `redisService.memoizeObject` method (#34) with optional `[cacheNull: false]` flag (#35)
 * 1.6.0 - released 11/04/2014 - Changed how `RedisService` is spring injected so that it's easier to mock out for tests by clients.
 Upgraded to Jedis 2.6.0.
 * 1.6.2 - released 02/06/2015 - Port and timeout properties injected by external properties file are now converted to Integer.
 If not integer, then defaults used.
-* 2.0.0 - released 03/18/2015 - Grails 3.0.0 Support!
-You can install [from bintray](https://bintray.com/tednaleid/grails-plugins/org.grails.plugins%3Agrails-redis/2.0.0/view).
-There is a known issue where `@Memoize` annotations don't work on domain classes, most everything else works.
-* 2.0.1 - released 05/04/2015 - web-inf directory removed from plugin
-* 2.0.2 - released 06/25/2015 - Adding support for external configuration of sentinels

 [redisgorm]: http://grails.github.com/inconsequential/redis/
 [redis]: http://redis.io